 As Tasman's population increases, Council needs to provide more services.
 However, many of the retired population will be on fixed incomes and unable to pay for increases in services (rates are a tax on property, not income, and if a property value is high the rates can take a significant portion of this fixed income payment).
-The Council's Growth Strategy considers whether our community can afford to support growth in all 17 settlements and what form this growth will take.
+Council's Growth Strategy considers whether our community can afford to support growth in all 16 settlements and what form this growth will take.

-Communities with an older population are likely to have different aspirations to the communities with a younger median age.
-This may include:
+Those communities with an older population are likely to have different aspirations to communities with a younger median age, for example:

-- where they wish to live, possibly closer to main settlement areas where medical and social services are more readily available; - an increase in the demand for smaller properties and a decrease in the demand for lifestyle or larger properties, particularly given the projected increase in the number of single households; - the type of facilities and the levels of service requested, including more informal recreation facilities and the increased demand for "free" or low cost services such as libraries; and - their ability and willingness to pay for services and facilities may be lower, given that incomes are expected to be lower.
+• Where they wish to live (possibly closer to heart of the settlement areas where medical and social services are more readily available).

+- An increasing demand for smaller properties and a decreasing demand for lifestyle or larger properties, particularly given the projected increase in the number of single households. - The type of facilities and the levels of service requested, including more informal recreation facilities and the demand for "free" or low cost services, such as libraries. - Their ability and willingness to pay for services and facilities may be lower, given that their incomes are expected to be lower this may reduce the demand for retail outlets.